corth-lang/Corth/standards.md

         //// This defines a 'while' loop that runs a code and after, checks whether a condition is true.
-        //// Because of the syntax of Corth language, any commands can be written inside 'while-do' or 'do-end'. while
+        //// Because of the syntax of Corth language, any command can be written between 'while-do' or between 'do-end'. while
           <code>
         <condition> do end